 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

-My favorite Pouchong is Art of Tea’s Bao Zhong High Grade.
+Easily the best among them is the Taiwan Huang Shan Bao Zhong from Tealyra.
 This hand-picked tea is incredibly smooth to drink and the price is excellent.

 Amazon has one other tea I really like and one that actually took first place in the North American Tea Championship both years it was entered (2006 and 2008).
 But it is not strictly a Baozhong, because it includes coconut.

 It is the Coconut Pouchong from Golden Moon Tea.
 It uses real roasted coconuts to add a smooth and creamy flavor to the tea.
 It is definitely worth trying.